 - Gastrointestinal problems (eg: irritable bowel syndrome).

-There is some thought that CFS may be caused by a number of factors- rather than one single factor, though research studies have yet to conclusively confirm this.
+There is some thought that CFS may be caused by multiple factors, rather than one single factor, although research studies have yet to conclusively confirm this.

-There is no one laboratory test that can help make the diagnosis, though blood tests may be taken to rule out other medical conditions.
-Typically however, blood tests do not indicate any abnormalities.
+There is no one laboratory test that can help make the diagnosis, though tests may be performed to rule out other medical conditions that have similar symptoms.

 While there is no proven treatment or cure for CFS, the condition can be managed using a variety of measures.
 These include: